The centrally located town is home to about 105,000 HDB residents, and we manage 37,900 flats in the area (as of 31 March 2018).

 Toa Payoh is the first town comprehensively planned and developed by HDB.
-Developed based on the Neighbourhood Principle, several neighbourhoods are grouped around a Town Centre.
-The town centre acts as a focal point for the entertainment and shopping needs of residents.
+It is based on the Neighbourhood Principle where several neighbourhoods are grouped around a Town Centre that acts as a focal point for the entertainment and shopping needs of residents.

 In 2015, Toa Payoh was announced as one of the towns to be rejuvenated under the Remaking Our Heartland programme.
 This will further rejuvenate the town with enhanced commercial and recreational facilities, as well as new residential developments.

 Planned around the concept of ‘A Community in a Garden’, Bidadari will be developed into a tranquil urban oasis.
 A new estate of Toa Payoh, it will house the new regional Bidadari Park featuring a lake, community lawns, a heritage walk and wooded experiential trails to observe flora and fauna.
 When completed, Bidadari estate will have about 10,000 residential units.